Skip to content

 180. Whistleblowing procedure?

-The company has a whistleblowing mechanism but does not provide a flowchart or clear description of the steps taken.
+The company has a whistleblowing procedure including a flowchart of steps taken.

 • Y